bgoonz/docs-collection/github/issues/organizing-your-work-with-project-boards/managing-project-boards/about-project-boards.md

 ---
 title: About project boards
-intro: 'Project boards on {% data variables.product.product_name %} help you organize and prioritize your work.
+intro: "Project boards on {% data variables.product.product_name %} help you organize and prioritize your work.
 You can create project boards for specific feature work, comprehensive roadmaps, or even release checklists.
-With project boards, you have the flexibility to create customized workflows that suit your needs.'
+With project boards, you have the flexibility to create customized workflows that suit your needs."
 redirect_from:
   - /github/managing-your-work-on-github/managing-project-boards/about-project-boards
   - /articles/about-projects/
   - /articles/about-project-boards
   - /github/managing-your-work-on-github/about-project-boards
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Pull requests
 ---